codybartfast/dirpaths/readme.md

 ``Path`` can be set any number of times before it it is got.

-By default AppRoot and subdirectories will have a (non null) value.
+By default AppRoot and subdirectories will have a non-null value.

 The AppRoot Path can be cleared.
-An InvalidOperationException will be if the Path's value is got while in a cleared state (I.e. before a new value has been set).
+An InvalidOperationException will be raised if the Path's value is got while in a cleared state (I.e. before a new value has been set).